French Prudential Supervision and Resolution Authority: Background

+Formation and development

 In January 2010, the ACP was formed by executive order through the merger of the Banking Commission, ACAM, and CECEI.

 A new executive order in July 2013 granted it resolution authority, in the context of the formation of the European Single Resolution Mechanism, and correspondingly changed its name from ACP to ACPR.

+In 2017, the ACPR lost its previous status of independent administrative authority (Article 24 of Law 2017-55 of 20 January 2017), and thus became more directly integrated into the Bank of France.

+From July 2020 to April 2021, the ACPR conducted the first assessment of financial risks resulting from climate change, which included 22 insurance organizations and 9 banking groups.